Haha (entertainer): 2008–present: Military service, Running Man, and career in music

-After finishing his military service, Haha returned as a cast of Infinite Challenge following requests from his fellow co-hosts, Yoo Jae-suk and Noh Hong-chul.
-He also made regular guest appearances on Yoo Jae-suk's talk show Come to Play and was also the co-host of the Haha-Mong Show with MC Mong up until allegations sprung up that MC Mong had attempted to evade his military service.
-Since 2010, Haha is one of the co-hosts for SBS variety show, Running Man.
-On December 30, 2011, Haha received the award for "Best Entertainer" during the 2011 SBS Entertainment Awards for his work on Running Man.
+Haha then returned to Infinite Challenge as a cast member following requests from his co-hosts, Yoo Jae-suk and Noh Hong-chul.
+He also made regular guest appearances on Yoo Jae-suk's talk show Come to Play and was the co-host of the Haha-Mong Show with MC Mong until allegations were made that MC Mong had attempted to evade his military service.
+Since 2010, Haha has been one of the co-hosts of the SBS variety show, Running Man.
+On December 30, 2011, he received the award for "Best Entertainer" during the 2011 SBS Entertainment Awards for his work on Running Man.
 He also performed his single, "Rosa" during the award ceremony.

-In 2012, he continued his musical career by collaborating on a mini-album, "Skull & Haha Ya Man", with fellow reggae artist Skull, who was previously with Stony Skunk.
+In 2012, he continued pursuing his musical career by collaborating on a mini-album, "Skull & Haha Ya Man", with fellow reggae artist Skull, who had previously been in Stony Skunk.
 The two performed one of its tracks, "Busan Vacance" on several TV music shows, and Haha performed the song along with other cast members during fan meets for the Running Man show.
-In 2012 he was also featured along with Gary, on their fellow Running Man cast member Kim Jong-kook's comeback album, "Volume 7 – Journey Home" in the song "Words I Want to Say to You".
+In 2012 he was also featured along with Gary, on their fellow Running Man cast member Kim Jong-kook's comeback album, "Volume 7 – Journey Home" on the song "Words I Want to Say to You".

-In 2013, Haha collaborated with Skull once again, on a single titled "돈암동 멜로디" as well as an EP titled "REGGAErilla".
-Also, Haha and his wife welcomed their first son, Ha Dream, on July 9 on that year.
+In 2013, Haha collaborated with Skull once again, on a single titled "돈암동 멜로디" as well as on an EP entitled "REGGAErilla".
+Also, on July 9 of that year, Haha and his wife welcomed their first son, Ha Dream.

-In 2014, he and Kim Jong-kook formed a musical duo, Running Man Brothers, and visited the United States for a concert tour, in July and December.
+In 2014, he and Kim Jong-kook formed a musical duo, Running Man Brothers.
+They toured the United States in July and December.

-In 2016, Haha collaborated with Skull on a single titled "Love Inside", featuring Stephen Marley.
+In 2016, Haha collaborated with Skull on a single entitled "Love Inside", featuring Stephen Marley.
 The song ranked in the top ten of a Jamaican video chart when it was released.
-He has 2 new variety shows: Talking Road and Rebound.
-In addition, he will be hosting alongside Jeong Jun-ha for a new high school rap battle show, to be aired on Mnet in 2017.
+At that time he had 2 new variety shows: Talking Road and Rebound.
+In addition, along with Jeong Jun-ha, he hosted a new high school rap battle show on Mnet in 2017.

-In 2018, Haha had decided to resign as the CEO of Quan Entertainment and his longtime manager, Jang Hyung-chul will be taking over the position.
+In 2018, Haha decided to resign as the CEO of Quan Entertainment and his longtime manager, Jang Hyung-chul took over the position.

-On December 8, 2021, Haha released his second extended play Gap, the first for 10 years since Quan Ninomarley A.K.A HaHa Reggae Wave in 2011.
+On December 8, 2021, Haha released his second extended play Gap, the first since Quan Ninomarley A.K.A HaHa Reggae Wave in 2011.